 Along with building muscle, time in the pool can help your baby improve their coordination and balance.
 It’s not easy learning to move those little arms and legs together.
 Even small coordinated movements represent big leaps in your baby’s development.

-A 2003 study found that swimming lessons may help improve the behavior of children as they grow.
+A found that swimming lessons may help improve the behavior of children as they grow.
 The study didn’t say why children who have lessons may behave better outside of the water in a pool environment, but it may be that they’re trained to listen to an adult instructor before getting in the water and prompted to follow instructions.

 As we mentioned before, pool time takes a lot of energy for babies.
 They’re in a new environment, using their bodies in completely new ways, and they’re working extra hard to stay warm.